puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/index.md

 You may have noticed that you are not an ordinary user; you are logged into the 'root' account with its user id of '0', the mark of the **Superuser**.
 This account gives you the ability to change just about anything you like in the Learning VM, just as you would if you were tasked with administrating a machine.

-By following this Quest Guide, you will learn how Puppet allows you to use these priveleges easily and effectively.
+By following this Quest Guide, you will learn how Puppet allows you to use these privileges easily and effectively.

 ## Quest Navigation